Sweet and Sour Chicken Balls

 In the mood for a great Chinese recipe?
 Forget ordering takeout!
 This dish is all you’ll need.

-Tender and juicy chicken chunks are coated in a light and airy batter and deep-fried into crispy and crunchy golden perfection.
+Tender, juicy chicken chunks are coated in a light, airy batter and deep-fried to crispy, crunchy golden perfection.

 It doesn’t end there!
 They’re also coated in a sweet and sour sauce for a ridiculously addictive dish.